 Now that you know the technical movement standards, you must also follow the commands from the referees.

-Failure to comply with any referee commands will automatically disqualify the lift even if all other movement standards are followed.
+Failure to comply with any referee commands will automatically disqualify the athlete's lift even if all other movement standards are followed.
 It can be extremely frustrating missing an attempt based on not following the commands because in all other ways you were strong enough to make the lift.
 However, the rule exists that you must follow the commands because it's the referee's job to ensure you are maintaining control of the movement at certain points of the lift.

 Unlike the squat and bench press where there are rules to start and end the movement, the deadlift doesn't have these commands.
 The only command you will hear is “DOWN” once the head referee believes you have assumed the ‘lockout position' with the hips, knees, and shoulders locked.